What Is the Best DropInBlog Alternative?

 Depending on what you need, it’s arguable whether this is a good thing or a bad thing.
 But I believe that for the majority, having access to a non-overwhelming selection of themes and plugins can be less taxing and more time- and energy-efficient.

 Having said that, DropInBlog is a paid service, and there’s no free plan.
-However, you can try it out in all its glory with a 14-day free trial and see how you like it.
+However, you can try it out in all its glory with a free trial and see how you like it.

 Our Verdict